22 Low Light Small Houseplants that Don't Need Sunlight

 Therefore, plants can only last for short periods in a dark space after which they begin to deteriorate.
 It is of outmost importance to ensure that plants receive some amount of light at least three times a week.

-The small houseplants can be grown on a table-top, on a plant shelf, on a pedestal, on a windowsill, in a hanging basket or any other dark place where space is limited.
+These low-maintenance small houseplants can be grown on a table-top, on a plant shelf, on a pedestal, on a windowsill, in a hanging basket or any other dark place where space is limited.
+Below is a list of 22 small plants for dark rooms.

 22 Best Small Houseplants that Don't Need Sunlight

-The best 22 small houseplants that don't need sunlight include ZZ Plant, Pothos, Heartleaf Philodendron, Spider Plant, Chinese Evergreens, Cobweb Spiderwort, English Ivy, Asparagus Fern, Parlour Palm, Silver Monstera among others.
-Keep reading to get the full list.
+Small plants that don't need sunlight are ZZ Plant, Pothos, Heartleaf Philodendron, Spider Plant, Chinese Evergreens, Cobweb Spiderwort, English Ivy, Asparagus Fern, Parlour Palm, Silver Monstera among others.

 1. ZZ Plant (Zamioculcas zamiifolia)